Welcome to the official web site of the author John Lister-Kaye

 The success of this book led to the creation of the first Field Studies Centre for the Highlands and Islands.
 Since then, over 25,000 adults and 100,000 children have passed through the welcoming doors of Aigas Field Centre.
 In recent years the environmental education for schools programme independently run by the Aigas Trust (set up by John in 1980) has become the Highlands’ principal provider, handling some 5,000 school children every year.

 In his best-seller, Song of the Rolling Earth (2003) now in its 10th reprint, and its sequel, Nature’s Child (2004), John celebrates his passion for nature and wildlife.
 These books have been widely acclaimed; they were followed in 2010 by At The Water's Edge and by Gods of the Morning, published in March 2015.
-His latest book, The Dun Cow Rib, was published in August 2017, and launched at the Edinburgh International Book Festival.
+His latest book, The Dun Cow Rib, was published in August 2017 in hardbook, and launched at the Edinburgh International Book Festival.
+The paperback version was published in June 2018.

 In 2001 John was awarded an OBE for services to nature conservation, and he has received honorary doctorates from two Scottish universities for his contribution to nature writing.